-Sinkholes occur when groundwater erodes the limestone beneath the ground.
+In Florida, Sinkholes occur when groundwater erodes the limestone beneath the ground.
 Most people think of sinkholes as large holes that form where the land gives way and sinks into the earth.
-However, the reality is that most damage from a sinkhole develops gradually, causing ever increasing damage to a house or commercial building.
+However, the reality is that most damage from a sinkhole occurs without an open hole.
+It develops gradually, as the earth slowly sinks, causing ever increasing damage to a house or commercial building.

 In Florida, the law regarding sinkhole claims has been revised several times in the past few years.
-The Florida insurance claim attorneys at Danahy & Murray, P.A. can advise you on the version of law which applies to your claim and how the law affects your rights.
+The Florida insurance claim attorneys at Danahy & Murray can advise you on the version of law which applies to your claim and how the law affects your rights.

 Common Signs of Sinkhole Damage

 Sometimes a property owner will notice changes or damage that may indicate a potential sinkhole.
 These changes include: